pnkynbrn/StartingScratch/README.md

 * Game must have an End Page ( i.e. you have won or you have lost)

 ## Keep a Library
 Reusing code is the easiest way to create fast
 * exporting and importing sprites
 * Title Page
 * Instruction Page
-* Question: From the first game is there anything that could be used in otehr games
+* Question: From the first game is there anything that could be used in other games
 * TBD

+## Versioning and Github
+ ( Optional) for  Ninga's ahead of the curve, going on-line creating an account, be nice and let parents know (Cyber Security reasons)
+* Place the Library on your Github account
+* Share your library with another Ninga
 ## Project
 Ninja comes up with own idea and develop and make presentation
 * Each Ninja to make a presentation in with a chance to get a XXXX badge